collinboler/tffrspredict/README.md

 # How to use:

 # Refreshing an event leaderboard:
-- copy and paste tffrs leaderboard of specific event into raw.txt
+- copy and paste tfrrs leaderboard of specific event into raw.txt
 - run Refresh.java and enter specific event when prompted

 # Running Predictions: